Uroš Nikolić (basketball)

-Uroš Nikolić (Урош Николић; born 25 April 1987) is a Serbian professional basketball player for Fribourg Olympic of the Swiss Basketball League.
+Uroš Nikolić (Урош Николић; born 25 April 1987) is a Serbian professional basketball player for SPD Radnički of the Basketball League of Serbia.

 Professional career

 Uroš had his first senior basketball experience with Hemofarm in 2005, after which he spent three years playing for a Belgrade-based club Mega Vizura.
-After a season spent with the Slovenian team Krka, he returned to Belgrade and signed a contract with Crvena zvezda in 2010.
+After a season with the Slovenian team Krka, he returned to Belgrade and signed a contract with Crvena zvezda in 2010.

 In September 2012, he signed a contract with the Macedonian team MZT Skopje.
 In March 2013, he returned to Serbia and signed with Radnički Kragujevac for the rest of the 2012–13 season.
 In July 2013 he signed with Igokea.
 He left them in April 2014, and signed with Turów Zgorzelec of the Polish Basketball League.
 On 5 January 2015 he left Turów Zgorzele and signed with King Wilki Morskie Szczecin remaining on the Polish League.

 On 25 October 2017 he signed with BBC Monthey for the rest of the 2017–18 Swiss Basketball League season.